 This is our most popular and multi-award winning tour, departing daily from Dunedin city in the afternoon to visit the beautiful Otago Peninsula and its wildlife 'hotspots'.
-The tour caters for small groups providing a glimpse into the world of tourism and conservation working in a symbiotic relationship for the benefit of the wildlife providing absolutely unrivalled viewing of estuarine and marine wildlife.
+The tour caters for small groups offering a glimpse into the world of tourism and conservation working in a symbiotic relationship for the benefit of the wildlife providing unrivalled viewing of estuarine and marine wildlife.

 Summer 6-6.5 hours Winter 5-5.5 hours